plone/plone.versioncheck/README.rst

                             available
       -r, --required-by     show information about requirements (only if tracking file is available)
+      -d, --show-release-dates
+                            show information about release dates (only for package lookup from PyPI)
       -i, --ignore-tracking
                             ignore tracking file (if present)
-      -m, --machine         show as machine readable output (json) --no-cache            do not use a cache for PyPI -b, --browser         show as html for webbrowser --no-colors           do not show colors
+      -m, --machine         show as machine readable output (json) --no-cache            do not use a cache for PyPI -b, --browser         show as html for webbrowser -o [OUTPUT], --output [OUTPUT]
+                            safe output to output-file
+      --no-colors           do not show colors
       --debug-limit DEBUG_LIMIT
                             Limit the number of PyPI versions fetched for